The Knowledge Alignment Problem: Bridging Human and External Knowledge for Large Language Models: Methodology

+\textbf{Step 3: \textit{Clarifying Question Generation}.} If a valid attribute is identified, generate a question to ask the user about it.

+We begin by determining the necessity to address implicit constraints.
+As elaborated in Section 3, we focus on questions that pertain to a singular, distinct subject.
+Given that the accurate grounding knowledge should be unique, we filter candidates and seek further clarification if multiple candidates remain.
+We set aside more complex scenarios for future exploration.
+Specifically, we prompt the LLM to filter the candidates (Step 1): \begin{mdframed}[linewidth=1pt, linecolor=black] \begin{quote} In the context of the given question and its clarifying information, filter the list of candidates.
+The aim is to select only those candidates that adhere to the conditions or constraints provided.\\Candidates:\\{{1.
+City: New York; Event: U.S. Open; Year: 2023;\\2.
+City: Paris; Event: French Open; Year: 2023;\\3.
+City: Los Angeles; Event: U.S. Open; Year: 2023;\\4. \ldots}}\\Clarifying information:\\{Question: Is the event you are referring to U.S. Open?
+Answer: Yes.} \end{quote} \end{mdframed}

-In the first step, we select the attribute by taking into account two aspects: (1) Distinguishability: We aim to eliminate noisy candidates as much as possible after clarification.
+In Step 2, we select the attribute by taking into account two aspects: (1) Distinguishability: We aim to eliminate noisy candidates as much as possible after clarification.
 (2) Answerability: We avoid asking the user about unfamiliar attributes such as names and ID numbers.
-Moreover, we do not want to merely rephrase the user's question back to them.
-To accomplish this, we remove the asked factor and filter out ID attributes that have different values for each candidate.
-Subsequently, we employ a greedy approach to identify the most distinguishable attribute by selecting the one with the highest number of unique values.
+For simplicity, we merge Step 2 and 3 and prompt LLM with: